Chatham Anglers

 The Chatham Anglers, more commonly referred to as the Chatham A's and formerly the Chatham Athletics, are a collegiate summer baseball team based in Chatham, Massachusetts.
 The team is a member of the Cape Cod Baseball League (CCBL) and plays in the league's East Division.
-Chatham plays its home games at historic Veteran's Field, the team's home since 1923, in the town of Chatham on the Lower Cape.
+Chatham plays its home games at historic Veterans Field, the team's home since 1923, in the town of Chatham on the Lower Cape.
 The A's have been operated by the non-profit Chatham Athletic Association since 1963.

 Chatham has won five CCBL championships, most recently in 1998, when they defeated the Wareham Gatemen in the championship series.
-The team has been led since 2017 by former Oklahoma State University field manager Tom Holliday.
+Since the club's inception, over 100 players have gone on to play in Major League Baseball.